YilinGao-SHU/MFARB/README.md

     display: inline-block;
     color: #999;
     padding: 2px;">
+       Fig. 1.
 Examples of our dataset.
-The first row is the real masked face, and the second and third rows are the synthetic masked face based on MAAD-Face and CelebA respectively.
+The first row is the real masked face, and the second and third rows are the synthetic masked face based on MAAD-Face and CelebA respectively
   	</div>
 </center>